Banking in Switzerland: UBS

 UBS Group AG came into existence in June 1998, when Union Bank of Switzerland, founded in 1862, and Swiss Bank Corporation, founded in 1872, merged.
-Headquartered in Zurich and Basel, it is Switzerland's largest bank.
+Headquartered in Zürich and Basel, it is Switzerland's largest bank.
 It maintains seven main offices around the world (four in the United States and one each in London, Tokyo, and Hong Kong) and branches on five continents.
 UBS has been at the center of various tax evasion investigations and other criminal investigations since its founding.
-UBS was fined $100 million by the U.S. FED in 2004 for trading in dollars with Iran and other sanctioned countries.
+UBS was fined $100 million by the Federal Reserve in 2004 for trading in dollars with Iran and other sanctioned countries.

 Credit Suisse

-Credit Suisse Group is the second-largest Swiss bank.
-Based in Zurich and founded in 1856, Credit Suisse offers private banking, investment banking and asset management services.
-It acquired the First Boston Corporation in 1988 and merged with the Winterthur insurance company in 1997; the latter was sold to AXA in 2006.
+Credit Suisse Group was the second-largest Swiss bank.
+Based in Zürich and founded in 1856, Credit Suisse offers private banking, investment banking and asset management services.
+It acquired the First Boston Corporation in 1988 and merged with the Winterthur insurance company in 1997; the latter was sold to Axa in 2006.
 The asset management services were sold to Aberdeen Asset Management during the 2008 financial crisis.
 Credit Suisse has been at the center of various tax evasion investigations or money laundering activities since its founding.

+Credit Suisse collapsed in 2023 and it was acquired by UBS the same year.